 Crack a coconut, taste local foods and drink sweet pandan juice.

-Round off your Borneo adventure with a vibrant, colorful performance of traditional dance.
+Round off your Borneo adventure with a vibrant, colourful performance of traditional dance.
 Try your hand (or feet) at the breathtakingly pulsating ancient ‘Magunatip’ bamboo dance.

 Do take water, insect repellent and a packet of wet wipes as the temperature and humidity persist well into the night.

-Only 135 climbs per day are permitted.
-The two summit trails – Ranau and Kota Belud Trail, are both achievable in a 2-day 1-night climb.
+Only 135 climbs per day are permitted and both summit trails – Ranau and Kota Belud Trail – both achievable in a two-day one-night climb.

-Aim for an early start so you can summit with the rising sun.
-A breathtaking Sabah tourist attraction!
+Aim for an early start so you can summit with the rising sun to enjoy this breathtaking Sabah tourist attraction!

 At the foothills of Mt.
 Kinabalu, at 1850m high is the World Heritage site Kinabalu Park, including the Mt.
 Kinabalu Botanic Garden.

-Honour fallen comrades – Sandakan to Ranau death marches
+Honour fallen comrades who lost their lives during the Sandakan to Ranau death marches.

 The infamous Japanese “Death Marches” between 1942-45 led to the deaths of 2345 allied British and Australian POW’s.

-Imprisoned at the Sandakan Borneo POW camp as part of the Pacific campaign of WWII, only 6 Australians survived.
+Imprisoned at the Sandakan Borneo POW camp as part of the Pacific campaign of WWII, only six Australians survived.